yanfaingold/All_Projects/README.md

 ----------

-**BasicWeb**
+**LocalSite Tomcat**
 -------------

-- its a basic site that have register user option ,all registered users saved in the MySql database on registration
+- its a basic site that have register user option ,all registered users saved in the MySql database on registration, it uses Mysql username:root password:6780044 and a scheme called test(can be changed in the DataaseConfig class)

 - usage of Tomcat, Maven, Spring, Hibernate, Velocity, MySql, Ajax.